 As a Product Manager from a non-technical background, gaining the trust of your technical team can seem like a challenge.
-In this interview with Andrew Jaico, the Director of Product at Shutterstock, we discussed the technical literacy and having the general people skills, like actively listening, having patience, and learning, that are important when it comes to helping you create influence without authority.
+In this interview with Andrew Jaico, Director of Product at Shutterstock, we discuss the technical literacy and having general people skills, like actively listening, having patience, and learning, that are important when it comes to helping you create influence without authority.

 Product Gym: What is your definition of Product Management?

 Andrew Jaico: For me, Product Management is doing everything you can to make sure your product is successful, and knowing what levers to pull and push.

 Product Gym: When did you first hear about Product Management and what made you decide to pursue it?

 Andrew: I started my career in management consulting that specialized in the public sector.
 I was an English major in college and had some experience in special education, so I didn’t have a typical background for business.
 There was special education software that they needed a business analyst for, so I ended up applying for that job and getting the role.
 That role got me started in working on products.